legalize-dev/legalize-nl/nl/BWBR0017728.md

 ## Bijlage 7. behorende bij [artikel 5b](https://wetten.overheid.nl/jci1.3:c:BWBR0017728&hoofdstuk=2&paragraaf=1&artikel=5b&z=2019-12-15&g=2019-12-15). van de Regeling veiligheid zeeschepen

-### LY3 The Large Commercial Yacht Code

 ### 1. FOREWORD

 ### 2. DEFINITIONS

-A trainee **SHOULD**:

-***Note**- the fact that a trainee(s) may contribute towards the cost of their welfare whilst on board should not imply that they are passengers.
+### 2. DEFINITIONS

+‘Submersible Craft’ means any description of manned mobile submersible apparatus which is designed to maintain some or all of its occupants at or near atmospheric pressure including free, self-propelled, tethered, towed or bottom contact propelled apparatus and atmospheric diving suits.
+A diving bell is not a submersible craft for the purposes of these Regulations; and ‘diving bell’ means any compression chamber which is capable of being manned and is used or designed for use under the surface of water in supporting human life being a chamber in which any occupant is or may be subjected to a pressure of more than 300 millibars above atmospheric pressure during normal operation;

+‘Superstructure’ has the meaning given in annex I to ICLL.

+‘Trainee’

 Training organisations wishing to operate training vessels carrying more than 12 trainees should comply with the requirements of the National Marine Administration as indicated in the National Annex.

-All training should be properly organised with clearly detailed objectives and outcomes.
+‘Training manual’ with regard to life-saving appliances means a manual complying with the requirements of SOLAS III/Part B – Life Saving Appliances and Arrangements, Regulation 35.

+The vessel must be properly and safely manned at all times, both at sea and if necessary in port, by a sufficient number of experienced and competent personnel to ensure that trainees are adequately supervised giving particular consideration to the number, age and sex of the trainees.

 ‘Two-way VHF radiotelephone set’ means a portable or a fixed VHF installation for survival craft complying with the performance standards adopted by the IMO contained in A.762(18) or any Resolution amending or replacing it which is considered by the Administration to be relevant from time to time.

+‘Voyage’ includes an excursion.

 ‘Watertight’ means capable of preventing the passage of water in any direction.

-‘Weathertight’ has the meaning given in annex I of ICLL.
-Weathertight means that in any sea conditions water will not penetrate into the ship.

 ‘Wheelhouse’ means the control position occupied by the officer of the watch who is responsible for the safe navigation of the vessel.

-‘Window’ means a ship's window, being any window, regardless of shape, suitable for installation aboard ships.

-Training organisations wishing to operate training vessels carrying more than 12 trainees should comply with the requirements of the National Marine Administration as indicated in the National Annex.

 Proposals for the application of alternative standards considered to be at least equivalent to the requirements of the Code should be submitted to the Administration for approval.
 Equivalence may be achieved by incorporating increased requirements to balance deficiencies and thereby achieve the overall safety standard.

-‘Window’ means a ship's window, being any window, regardless of shape, suitable for installation aboard ships.
+The granting of exemptions will be limited by the extent to which international conventions allow and should be regarded as exceptiona

 The requirements of the Code will be reviewed and, if necessary revised, by the Administration in consultation with the working group.

-Where a question of interpretation of any part of this Code arises which cannot be resolved by a delegated authority and the owner(s)/managing agent(s) for a vessel, a decision on the interpretation may be obtained on written application to the Administration.

-### 5. WEATHERTIGHT INTEGRI
+The requirements of the Code will be reviewed and, if necessary revised, by the Administration in consultation with the working group.

+### 4.5.2.
+Masts and Spars and tanding Rigging

 ### 5.1.2.
 Hatchways Which are Open at Sea

-On sailing vessels, where the solid bulwark height does not exceed 150mm, specific freeing ports, as defined above, are not required.

-Additionally, where a well is created on each side of the vessel between a superstructure or deckhouse, and the bulwark in way of that superstructure or deck house, the following formula may be used to determine the required freeing port areas on each side of the vessel for the well concerned:

-In considering an individual case, the Administration will take into account the vessels past performance in service and the declared area(s) of operation and any other conditions which restrict the use of the vessel at sea which will be recorded on the load line certificate issued to the vessel.
-(See section 4.1.3.)
+FPREQ = 0.28 x Aw/ B

+Where;

+Aw = Area of well in way of superstructure or deckhouse B = Full beam at deck,

 Where vessels cannot fully comply with the requirements of this section, equivalent arrangements may be considered by the Administration.
 Such proposals should take into account the following, although this should not be considered as an exhaustive list:

+### 7a.2.
+Installation

 ### 8a.2.
 Lighting

-### 6.2.
-In individual cases, when the Administration considers that the requirements of ICLL cannot be met, the Administration may consider and approve alternative arrangements to achieve adequate safety standards.
-Freeing arrangements may take account of a reduced permeability and volume of the well, when compared to a full size well.

-For the purpose of assessing whether the stability criteria are met, GZ curves should be produced for the loading conditions applicable to the operation of the vessel.

 Where Short Range Yachts are unable to meet the criteria above, the following criteria may be used:

 The curves of statical stability for seagoing conditions should meet the following criteria:

+For the purpose of assessing whether the stability criteria are met, GZ curves should be produced for the loading conditions applicable to the operation of the vessel.

 All regularly used openings for access and for ventilation should be considered when determining the downflooding angle.
 No opening regardless of size which may lead to progressive flooding should be immersed at an angle of heel of less than 40°.
 Air pipes to tanks can, however, be disregarded.

-It should be noted that compliance with the damage stability criteria is not required for vessels that obtain full compliance with the ICLL conditions of assignment.
+It might be noted that provided the vessel complies with the requirements of 11.2.2.1.1, 11.2.2.1.2 and 11.2.2.1.3 and is sailed with an angle of heel which is no greater than the’ derived angle of heel', it should be capable of withstanding a wind gust equal to 1.4 times the actual wind velocity (i.e. twice the actual wind pressure) without immersing the’ down-flooding openings', or heeling to an angle greater than 60°.

 In addition to the criteria above designers and builders should address the following hazards which are known to affect vessels operating in planing modes or those achieving relatively high speeds:

 It should be noted that compliance with the damage stability criteria is not required for vessels that obtain full compliance with the ICLL conditions of assignment.

-### 13.1.
-General Requirements
+### 12.1.
+General

 When display space in the wheelhouse is restricted, the 2 sides of a SOLAS No.2 poster (as contained in liferaft equipment packs) may be displayed in lieu of a SOLAS No. 1 poster.

-### 14.3.
-Fire Control Plan(s)
+### 14.2.2.
+Construction and Arrangement of Steam Room

 ### 14a.2.
 Structure

 The purpose of this section is to contain a fire in the space of origin.
 For this purpose, the following functional requirements should be met:

+### 14a.2.1.
+Forms of construction – Fire divisions

-### 14.2.1.
-Construction and Arrangement of Saunas
+### 14a.2.4.
+Surface of Insulation

 ### 14a.3.1.
 Purpose

-### 14a.5.
-Arrangements for Gaseous Fuel for Domestic Purposes

 **Table 14B.2**

 The purpose of this section is to contain a fire in the space of origin.
 For this purpose, the following functional requirements should be met:

-Notes: To be applied to both tables 1 and 2, as appropriate.

-c Bulkheads separating the wheelhouse and chartroom from each other may be ‘B-0’ rating.
+The purpose of this section is to contain a fire in the space of origin.
+For this purpose, the following functional requirements should be met:

 e Fire insulation need not be fitted if the machinery space in category (7),in the opinion of the Administration, has little or no fire risk.

+For the application of 14B.2.3.1 an asterisk, where appearing in table 2, except for category (9), should be read as ‘A-0’.

 For the application of 14B.2.3.1 an asterisk, where appearing in table 2, except for category (9), should be read as ‘A-0’.